Repulsive $\Lambda$ potentials in dense neutron star matter and binding energy of $\Lambda$ in hypernuclei: binding energy from the EFT

 Unlike the previous work~\cite{Nara:2022kbb}, where we fitted the data in the region $\rho/\rho_0<3.5$, the fitting region in the present study is limited to $\rho/\rho_0<1.5$ in order to reproduce the GKW results in the low-density region more accurately.
 The resultant Skyrme parameters $a^\Lambda_1$, $a^\Lambda_2$,$a^\Lambda_4$, and $a^\Lambda_5$ from the fitting are listed in Table~\ref{tab:SkyrmeParams}.
 The fitting results accurately reproduce the $\chi$EFT results at $\rho/\rho_0\lesssim1.0$, which is relevant for calculating the $\Lambda$ hypernuclei.

 For comparison, the $\Lambda$ potentials that are used to explain the $\Lambda$ binding energy data (LY-IV~\cite{Lanskoy:1997xq} and HP$\Lambda$2~\cite{Guleria:2011kk}) are shown in Figs.~\ref{fig:MomDep} and~\ref{fig:DenseDep}.
 The LY-IV and HP$\Lambda$2 $\Lambda$ potentials exhibit different characteristics compared to the potentials obtained from the $\chi$EFT\@.
-Specifically, they display enhanced repulsion at low-density regions, increased attraction at high-density regions, and a weaker momentum dependence.
+Specifically, they display enhanced repulsion in low-density regions, increased attraction in high-density regions, and a weaker momentum dependence.

 Because the Skyrme parameter $a^\Lambda_3$ cannot be determined by fitting the results in the uniform matter, we determine $a^\Lambda_3$ to reproduce the experimental value of the $\Lambda$ binding energy of $^{13}_\Lambda {\rm C}$, $11.88~\text{MeV}$\@.
 The experimental value is taken from Ref.~\cite{Hashimoto:2006aw} with a correction of $0.5~{\text{MeV}}$, which is pointed out in Ref.~\cite{Gogami:2015tvu}.
 There are two reasons for choosing $^{13}_\Lambda {\rm C}$: First, it has a larger surface-energy effect compared with a heavier nucleus.
 Second, the spherical Skyrme-Hartree-Fock method is expected to provide a relatively good description of $^{13}_\Lambda {\rm C}$ because it has even numbers of protons and neutrons.